What is erectile dysfunction?

 You will also be asked a detailed past medical and surgical history as you may have other medical conditions which may be contributing to your erectile dysfunction.
 It is important to tell your GP about other symptoms such as pain, premature ejaculation (uncontrolled ejaculation before or immediately after penetration) or symptoms of prostatic obstruction because they are often associated with erectile dsyfunction.

 Your GP may help you to complete a symptom questionnaire.
-The most commonly used are the International Index of Erectile Function and the Sexual Health Inventory for Men.
-They are generally used as aids to further assessment and to find a focus for the discussion of treatment options.
+The most commonly used are the International Index of Erectile Function and the Sexual Health Inventory for Men, generally used as aids to further assessment and to find a focus for the discussion of treatment options.
+Use the links below to access these questionnaires:

 Using these questionnaires will help your GP to: